Translation of Original Italian Text

 Areas of Operation

-The Association is a not-for-profit organization and operates throughout Italian territory.
-The Association may establish secondary branches, locally and regionally.
+The Association is a not-for-profit organization and operates throughout the Italian territory.

 In particular, the Association aims to: